ywnch/PUI2017_ywc249/HW5_ywc249/README.md

 ### HW 5-2
 - Discussed Chi-squared test with Yukun
+- Zhiao and Yukun helped me with the chi-squared test codes

 ### HW 5-3
 - Clarify data sets and plotting questions with Yukun